Need help buying out a jointly owned property?

 How long does it take to buy someone out of a house?

-This may be done in a single mediation session, but in some complex cases, the dispute may have to go through litigation and even to court.
-If you have to wait for a divorce settlement, for example, the process could take 2 years.
+The process can be completed in a single mediation session in an ideal world.
+But in some cases, the dispute may go through litigation and even to court.
+Divorce settlements, for example, could take up to two years.

 • Fast Completions